pubpub/platform/core/lib/server/cache/README.md

 ### Additional utilities

 The other utilities are `createCacheTag`, `createCommunityCacheTags` and `revalidateTagsForCommunity`.
-Use these when you manually need to create cache tags or revalidate tags, such as when caching a legacy `prisma` query.
+Use these when you manually need to create cache tags or revalidate tags.
+This comes up when dealing with cross-community data, such as users.

 #### `createCacheTag`